saxkennedy/DDFinal/README.md

 and it still printed out fine.
 At no point was I confused or stuck with this program.

 Acceptance Tester 4 - It looks very nice and would be very usefule for someone creating a level 1 fighter.
-I would like there to be more class options.
+I would like there to be more background and race options.
 Still it is a great program and I was able to do all the testswith no problems

 Acceptance Tester 5 - I don't know a lot about dungeons and dragons but